named-data-mobile/ndn-photo-app/README.md

 Once NFD is started, launch npChat and register a username and password for that device.
 Friends are added under the "Friends" menu by having each device display its QR code and the other device scanning the code in turn.

+Click "Camera," take a picture, and follow the on-screen steps to share a picture with friends.

 For our tests, we have been using two MotoX (2nd Gen) phones running LineageOS version 13 with Android 6.0.1.

+## Contributing
+Please read the [NDN Contributing Guide](https://github.com/named-data/NFD/blob/master/CONTRIBUTING.md).
+We are not currently using Gerrit on this project, so that part can be ignored for now.
+Contributions should follow the [NDN Style Guide](https://named-data.net/codebase/platform/documentation/ndn-platform-development-guidelines/cpp-code-guidelines/).